idfive/Developer-Documentation/docs/back-end/drupal/drupal-social-share.md

 ### Drupal 8

 Only slightly different from Drupal 7, the configuration for the metetag module in Drupal 8 is at: /admin/config/search/metatag.
 To add a news configuration for an entity type, click on the "Add Default Metatags" button, like in the Drupal 7 module.
 Just as with Drupal 7, configure the Open Graph or Twitter Card sharing format by associating tags with tokens representing entity fields.
+[Drupal online documentation](https://www.drupal.org/docs/8/modules/metatag/features-of-metatag-for-drupal-8) includes a full description of the module's features.

 ## Linters